Funeral Do’s and Don’ts: Funeral Etiquette 101

 [00:21:53] Yeah, that can be a hard one.
 Especially we try to have those discussions with families ahead of time, especially if we know that maybe this was a big name [00:22:00] in the community.
 So we expect there to be quite a lot of people at the visitation.
 Having that discussion ahead of time and saying, you know, it’s probably going to be best that we do formulate a line.

 [00:22:08] Here are the suggestions that we have.
 Here is what we can do to make it the most comfortable for you versus being scattered.
 And some families are the opposite where they say no matter the line, you know, the amount of people, we still want it to be, to be more casual.
 So kind of working how that’s gonna, how that’s gonna look, especially in the winter time, we don’t want people standing outside.

 [00:22:28] Pete Waggoner: Clearly, it seems like there’s more variables to that part of the process.

-[00:22:31] Mike O’Connel: And please be understanding if it’s 10 minutes to the service time and you’re 50 people back.
+[00:22:31] Mike O’Connell: And please be understanding if it’s 10 minutes to the service time and you’re 50 people back.
 You’re not going to get a chance to talk to them.
 We just have to start on time.
 It’s not the funeral home saying, well, we’re starting at two o’clock or 11 o’clock.

-[00:22:46] It’s the respect of the people that.
-That have come at 11 o’clock that are there.
+[00:22:46] It’s the respect of the people there that have come at 11 o’clock that are there.
 And it’s the respect for the pastor’s schedule and the, maybe the church or the cemetery or the musicians that are there that have taken time off to come for that hour.
 [00:23:00] So that’s why we typically start on time, but just realize it’s, we’re not trying to be difficult.